-Based on information provided by A. Michel Lavigne, he was fined \$20,000 by the Financial Markets Administrative Tribunal (the " Tribunal "), which found that the directors of NSTEIN Technologies Inc. (" NSTEIN "), a reporting issuer, had executed a securities transaction by adopting a Board resolution granting NSTEIN share purchase options to its officers as well as to certain other employees of this reporting issuer, while in possession of privileged information.
+Based on information provided by A. Michel Lavigne, he was imposed an administrative monetary penalty of \$20,000 by the Financial Markets Administrative Tribunal (the " Tribunal "), which found that the directors of NSTEIN Technologies Inc. (" NSTEIN "), a reporting issuer, had executed a securities transaction by adopting a Board resolution granting NSTEIN stock options to its officers as well as to certain other employees of this reporting issuer, while in possession of privileged information.
 This ruling by the Tribunal was appealed to the Court of Quebec on September 14, 2016.